There’s been so much debate among experts around what breaks a fast and what’s safe to consume while fasting.

 Is Omega-3 Fish Oil Keto and Paleo-Friendly?

-In general, supplements like fish oil are Keto and Paleo-friendly.
-You can safely take pure omega-3s as they won’t kick you out of ketosis.
+Yes, Omega-3 fish oil is keto and paleo-friendly.
+You can safely take pure it as it won’t kick you out of ketosis.
 Just make sure you go for great products from reputable brands that use high-quality wild instead of farmed fish.

 References: